You've successfully subscribed to The Apex by Custodian

 Credit: Rick Dole Photography

-Many readers will no doubt be familiar with Patrick Dempsey’s role as neurosurgeon Derek ‘McDreamy’ Shepherd in the critically acclaimed series ‘Grey’s Anatomy’.
-The same readers will also probably be aware that he came second in People Magazine’s ‘Sexiest Men Alive’ list in 2005 and 2006.
-Less well known, however, is Patrick’s love of cars and motor racing.
-As well as having an extensive collection of vintage and modern sports cars, this experienced screen actor is an avid racing driver, having participated in four outings at Le Mans and a whole host of other race series.
+As well as having an extensive collection of vintage and modern sports cars, Patrick Dempsey is an avid racing driver, having participated in four outings at Le Mans and a whole host of other race series.

 In 2015 he achieved a second place Le Mans class finish in the Dempsey-Proton Racing Porsche 911 RSR alongside Patrick Long and Marco Seefried, and he has also put in impressive performances in the IMSA Sports Car Championship.
-While Dempsey’s scalpel-sharp driving has also been on display in events as varied as the Porsche Supercup, Maserati Trofeo World Series and Baja 1000 over the years, these days he has taken a step back from active track duties, preferring to concentrate on management of his racing team, philanthropic work, and (as our pit crew inform us) one last throw of the dice at being crowned the Sexiest Man Alive.
+While Dempsey’s scalpel-sharp driving has also been on display in events as varied as the Porsche Supercup, Maserati Trofeo World Series and Baja 1000 over the years, these days he has taken a step back from active track duties, preferring to concentrate on management of his racing team and philanthropic work.

 George Lucas